pcardotatgit/automation_lab_web_app_LIGHT/README.md

 ## The challenge starts

-Your browser should open on the login page.
+Your browser should open on the login page.**If your browser doesn't open automatically then open it manually on http://localhost:4000**

 username is : **admin**